 Calvin Klein licensed to a joint venture between PVH and Gazal Corporation Limited the rights to market and distribute certain Calvin Klein products in Australia, New Zealand and other island nations in the South Pacific.

 PVH sold its G.H.
 Bass & Co. business, in an effort to narrow its focus on its lifestyle apparel businesses and the growth of the Calvin Klein and Tommy Hilfiger global designer brands.

 Tommy Hilfiger entered into a joint venture to operate, manage and distribute certain Tommy Hilfiger products in Brazil.

-Completed acquisition of The Warnaco Group, Inc., reuniting "The House of Calvin Klein" and providing the groundwork for one vision for the global Calvin Klein jeanswear and underwear businesses.
+Completed acquisition of The Warnaco Group, Inc., reuniting "The House of Calvin Klein" and providing the groundwork for one vision for the global Calvin Klein Jeans and Calvin Klein Underwear businesses.

 Strategic investment in product, marketing and infrastructure – including establishment of joint ventures in India and China for Tommy Hilfiger.